ashinkarov/teaching/2012-2013-os/assignment-02/README.md

 ## Problem 1.2
 Try to measure the overhead of thread creation and synchronisation.
 Apply the same approach as in problem 2.1, but use adequate library functions from the `POSIX pthread`
-librairy: In order to create a thread,use pthread_create function:
+librairy: In order to create a thread, use `pthread_create` function:
 ```c
 ...
 pthread_t pid;